 - 1. Open Composer and authenticate locally. - Drag the package you want to convert from the Finder to the sidebar in Composer.
-The package will appear under the Packages heading. - 3.
-Select the package, and then click the Convert to Source button.
+The package appears under the Packages heading. - 3.
+Select the package and click Convert to Source.

 When the conversion is complete, a new package source is listed in the sidebar under the Sources heading.